-- (1) the insured's Federal taxes for the policy year are filed; - (2) any indemnities are received, if applicable, from all other Federally reinsured policies covering commodities insured under WFRP.
+- (1) the insured's Federal taxes for the policy year are filed; and - (2) any indemnities are received, if applicable, from all other Federally reinsured policies covering commodities insured under WFRP for the policy year.
 Copies of complete claim forms must be provided to the AIP if these indemnities are paid by another.